bpstahlman/nvim-treeclimber/README.md

     select_shrink = {{ "n", "x", "o" }, "<M-j>"},
   },

-  -- ** Highlights **
+  -- # Display
+  display = {
+    regions = {
-  -- Each entry in this table defines the highlighting treeclimber applies to one of several regions -- relative to the current selection and its siblings/parent.
+      -- Each entry in the table below defines the highlighting treeclimber applies to one of several regions -- relative to the current selection and its siblings/parent.
 To override the highlighting for a -- specific region, set the corresponding key to either a `vim.api.keyset.highlight` or a callback -- function that returns one.
 The callback will be invoked upon colorscheme load with an `HSLUVHighlights` -- object that may be used to "mix" new colors from the currently active normal and visual mode fg/bg colors.
       -- **Important Note: The `HSLUV` class provides many color-manipulation methods in addition to the `mix()` -- method used in the defaults.
 The class's type annotation is provided in the next section.
 If you require -- more detail, look in "vivid/hsl_like.lua" in the treeclimber source.
       --
       -- **Note: The `vim.api.keyset.highlight` can be used to specify more than just fg/bg colors: e.g., the -- following override would make the currently selected region bold and its siblings italic:
       --   highlights = {
-  --     TreeClimberHighlight = {bold = true},
+      --     Selection = {bold = true},
-  --     TreeClimberSibling = {italic = true)
+      --     Sibling = {italic = true)
       --   }
       -- **Note: You can also disable unwanted regions by setting the corresponding key(s) `false`.
-  -- E.g., to disable all but the primary selection region (TreeClimberHighlight)...
+      -- E.g., to disable all but the primary selection region (Selection)...
       --   highlights = {
-  --     TreeClimberSiblingStart = false, TreeClimberSibling = false,
+      --     SiblingStart = false, Sibling = false,
-  --     TreeClimberParent = false, TreeClimberParentStart = false
+      --     Parent = false, ParentStart = false
       --   }
       ---@alias HSLUVHighlight {bg: HSLUV?, fg: HSLUV?, ctermbg: HSLUV?, ctermfg: HSLUV?}
       ---@alias HSLUVHighlights
       ---| {normal: HSLUVHighlight, visual: HSLUVHighlight}
       ---@alias HighlightCallback
       ---| fun(o: HSLUVHighlights) : vim.api.keyset.highlight
       ---@alias HighlightEntry
       ---| vim.api.keyset.highlight   # to be provided to `nvim_set_hl()`
       ---| HighlightCallback          # must return a `vim.api.keyset.highlight`
       ---| boolean                    # true for default highlighting, false to disable the group
       ---| nil                        # default highlighting
       ---@type {[string]: HighlightEntry}
       highlights = {
-    TreeClimberHighlight = function(o) return { bg = o.visual.bg.hex } end,
+        Selection = function(o) return { bg = o.visual.bg.hex } end,
-    TreeClimberSiblingStart = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+        SiblingStart = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
-    TreeClimberSibling = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+        Sibling = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
-    TreeClimberParent = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+        Parent = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
-    TreeClimberParentStart = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+        ParentStart = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+      },
+      -- When `true`, Sibling regions inherit highlight attributes like bold and italic -- from Parent regions.
+      inherit_attrs = true,
+    },
   },
   features = {
         -- TODO...